Carlo Vittorio Cannistraci

 Current research challenge of CCNI: Brain-network-inspired computing for next generation efficient and sustainable AI

-The human brain is remarkably efficient, learning with just a few watts.
-In contrast, today’s large language models are voracious power consumers, demanding over 100 times the power expenditure of the human brain.
+The human brain performs learning, perception, and reasoning while consuming only about 20 watts of metabolic power.
+By comparison, training today’s large language models can require megawatt-scale computing infrastructure, while frontier AI increasingly relies on computing infrastructure whose power capacity is reaching the gigawatt scale.
+These contrasts highlight the extraordinary energy efficiency of biological intelligence.
 Brain-inspired network science research can play a relevant role for designing low-consumption and efficient deep learning.
 We need to develop new concepts and theories for an ecological and sustainable approach to AI, and some of these new computing paradigms can be borrow from the brain and its complex systems biology.

 In the Center for Complex Network Intelligence (CCNI), we are interested to investigate three key brain network features adopted for efficient computing: connectivity sparsity, connectivity morphology and neuro-glia coupling.